 You can register for classes five ways: online, by phone, by mail, walk-in, and by fax.

-Registration for Summer 2021 classes is open.
+Registration for fall 2021 classes opens on August 11.

 - Cancellations that are customer-initiated must be received within five or more business days in order to qualify for a full refund, minus at $10 processing fee, per person, for each class cancelled.